By the end of this section, you will be able to:

 Imagine pulling a nuclide apart as illustrated in Figure 31.24.
 Work done to overcome the nuclear forces holding the nucleus together puts energy into the system.
 By definition, the energy input equals the binding energy BE.
 The pieces are at rest when separated, and so the energy put into them increases their total rest mass compared with what it was when they were glued together as a nucleus.
 That mass increase is thus .
 This difference in mass is known as mass defect.
 It implies that the mass of the nucleus is less than the sum of the masses of its constituent protons and neutrons.
 A nuclide has protons and neutrons, so that the difference in mass is

 where is the mass of the nuclide , is the mass of a proton, and is the mass of a neutron.
 Traditionally, we deal with the masses of neutral atoms.
 To get atomic masses into the last equation, we first add electrons to , which gives , the atomic mass of the nuclide.
 We then add electrons to the protons, which gives , or times the mass of a hydrogen atom.
 Thus the binding energy of a nuclide is

-The atomic masses can be found in Exercise 34.31, most conveniently expressed in unified atomic mass units u ().
+The atomic masses can be found in Appendix A Atomic Masses, most conveniently expressed in unified atomic mass units u ().
 BE is thus calculated from known atomic masses.